An Insider’s Guide to Chicago’s Dog-Friendly Places

 Bars, Breweries, & Wineries

-While Wrigley Field itself is not dog-friendly, there are plenty of bars in the area that will let you pre-game with your pooch, like Murphy’s.
-It’s not advised to let them drink the beer, but you can certainly sneak them a few pieces of your meal without regret.
+While Wrigley Field does not allow dogs, there are plenty of dog friendly places in Chicago in similar areas that will let you pre-game with your pooch, like Murphy’s.This dog friendly patio is a perfect place to drink a beer and share a couple of pieces of your meal with your puppy.

 Restaurants, Bistros, & Cafes